ercdndrs/pokemonautomation.github.io/docs/SetupGuide/ControllerGuide.md

 As a wireless controller, it first needs to be paired with the Switch via the grip menu.

 1. Navigate to the grip menu by other means.
-2. In the controller dropdown, change the controller to `NS1: Wireless Left Joycon` or `NS1: Right Joycon`.
+2. In the controller dropdown, change the controller to `NS1: Wireless Left Joycon` or `NS1: Wireless Right Joycon`.
 3. Wait a few seconds for it to connect.
 If successful, it will appear as grey rotating joycon image below.

 <img src="../Images/Controllers/NS1-WirelessRightJoycon-Preconnect.png" width="600">